mlejva/software_project/README.md

 Results
 =======
-Here will be a table of accuracy all models and their generated frames in future.
+Here will be a table of accuracy for all models.